Menu

 Stamp Duty applies to all second homes.
 It also applies to those with a second home overseas.

-Another thing to consider when working out if and what you pay is that a second home does not need to be a property you use.
-If your name is on two property title deeds at the same time, you will be considered as having a second home.
+Another thing to consider when determining whether and what you pay is that a second home does not need to be a property you use.
+If your name is on two property title deeds at the same time, you will be considered to have a second home.

 This should be budgeted for if you plan to move to a new home while your current home is on the market, awaiting a sale.
 While your name remains on the title deeds, you will be considered as having two properties.